zorixid/Weather-vs-CPU/README.md

 - [-] Add ability to identify processors cores
 - [-] Add ability to Change town or get location data
 - [-] Add support for React dev tools

 - [-] Optimise for different OS (process.platform darwin, win32, linux)
 - [-] Load and Display data side by side for (visual representation)
+- [-] Collected data need to be pushed to db ( or on users machine )
 - [-] Analyse results (visual representation)